Techniques Toolkit

 Tools for noticing and reframing thinking patterns.

-A simple model from cognitive behavioural therapy that shows how your thoughts, feelings and behaviours influence each other — and how changing one can shift the others.
+A cognitive behavioural therapy model showing how thoughts, feelings and behaviours influence each other — and how changing one can shift the others.

-Neuroscience shows that simply putting a name to what you are feeling can reduce its intensity.
-Here is how to practise this deceptively simple technique.
+Neuroscience shows that simply putting a name to what you feel can reduce its intensity.
+A deceptively simple technique for emotional regulation.

 Cognitive distortions are patterns of thinking that feel true but distort reality.
-Learn to recognise the 10 most common ones — and what to do when you catch yourself in one.
+The 10 most common ones and what to do when you catch yourself in one.

 A thought record helps you examine unhelpful thoughts and find a more balanced perspective.
-Here is how to fill one in, with a worked example.
+How to fill one in, with a worked example.